A fresh look at the causes of cancer came up with surprising numbers

 Related: Sometimes, cancer is random

-For decades, experts have routinely said that a third of all those cancers were caused by smoking.
+For decades, experts have routinely said that a third of all cancers were caused by smoking.

 “A bunch of us got to thinking sometime about October of last year.
 You know in 1981 when we said a third of all cancer deaths were due to tobacco, those guys knew that 10 cancers were linked to tobacco and one additional might be,” Brawley said.